Tornadoes of 2011: November 7–8 (United States)

-November 14–16
+November 14–16 (United States)

 Several tornadoes occurred across the United States beginning the afternoon of November 14 and continuing through November 16.
 On November 14, two EF2 tornadoes were confirmed in southwestern New York, a rare occurrence there so late in the year, while another tornado struck Paoli, Indiana, causing considerable damage in downtown.
 After a brief tornado on November 15 in San Jacinto County, Texas, numerous tornadoes struck the Southern United States throughout the day on November 16, resulting in severe damage and injuries.

 A total of 20 tornadoes occurred on November 16 in a small but deadly outbreak.
 Some tornadoes caused considerable damage, especially in Mississippi, Alabama, and the Carolinas.
 A series of supercell thunderstorms developed and produced multiple tornadoes.
 Five tornadoes were rated EF2, one of which destroyed multiple homes near Laurel, Mississippi, and injured 15 people.
 An EF1 tornado west of Tangipahoa, Louisiana heavily damaged a home and pushed it several feet off of its foundation.
 During the afternoon, one long-track tornado began southwest of Auburn, Alabama and travelled 61 mi across the Georgia state line into the Hamilton area.
 This tornado caused EF1-level damage in Auburn and EF2 damage in Hamilton.
 Four people were injured by the tornado: two in Auburn and two in Hamilton.
-A deadly tornado later touched down near Rock Hill, South Carolina, causing severe damage and three fatalities.
-Another destructive EF2 tornado touched down east of Linwood, North Carolina, and impacted residential and commercial areas south of Thomasville.
+A deadly tornado later formed near Rock Hill, South Carolina, causing severe damage and three fatalities.
+Another destructive EF2 tornado developed east of Linwood, North Carolina, and impacted residential and commercial areas south of Thomasville.
 Numerous homes and businesses were destroyed, two people were killed, and several people were trapped in destroyed structures and required rescue.
 Over 75 structures were damaged or destroyed by the tornado.
 A sixth fatality, due to straight-line winds, occurred in Forsyth County, Georgia.

-November 29 (United Kingdom)

-An F0 tornado tore through a Caravan Park near Llanfwrog, causing minor damage.
-Another tornado hit Manchester causing damage to trees and buildings.
-One woman was taken to the hospital with minor injuries.
-The Lancashire Police reported having received a report of a "small tornado" around 14:30 GMT.
-A tornado rated F1 (T3) was confirmed in Rossington, South Yorkshire during the evening of November 28, damaging roofs on houses.
+November 18 (Japan)

+On the evening of November 18, a tornado rated F2 struck the island of Tokunoshima in Ōshima District, Kagoshima Prefecture.
+The tornado completely destroyed one home and caused additional non-residential damage, killing three people.
+A Japan Meteorological Agency field investigation cites debris and eyewitness accounts (a brief, loud “roaring” sound) and notes a passenger car was lofted >20 m, consistent with F2 intensity under a stationary front with warm-air advection over the East China Sea.

 December

-There were 15 tornadoes reported in the United States in December, all of which were confirmed.

-December 20–22
+December 20–22 (United States)

 After a lull in activity, fifteen tornadoes were confirmed across Louisiana, Alabama, and Georgia from December 20 to December 22, making up all of the United States tornado activity during the month.
-The strongest of the tornadoes, an EF3 in Georgia on December 22, resulted in severe damage in parts of Floyd and Gordon counties, including houses destroyed.
+The strongest of the tornadoes, which was rated EF3, occurred in Georgia on December 22, and resulted in severe damage in parts of Floyd and Gordon counties, including houses destroyed.
 Four people were injured in Gordon County, and three others were injured by an EF2 tornado near Rome.
 Most of the tornadoes in Alabama were rated EF0, although one EF1 tornado tracked 25 mi across three counties, causing widespread tree damage.